vernemq/vernemq/docs/community.rst

 Mailing List
 ------------

-We host a low traffic `mailing list`_ where we ask you to ask and answer questions around VerneMQ installation, operations, but also plugin development.
+We host a low traffic `mailing list`_ where we you can ask and answer questions about VerneMQ installation, operations, but also plugin development.

 .. _mailing list: http://verne.mq/mailman/listinfo/vernemq-list_verne.mq